cbarrick/apollo/experiments/exp3/README.md

-#!/usr/bin/env python3
-''' Experiment 6
+# Experiment 3

-This experiment compares different scaling schemes under a random forest regrssion.
+This experiment compares different scaling schemes under a random forest regression.
 The result is that no kind of scaling has a significant effect.

 The results are likely different for neural nets.

-Results:
+### Results:
 ```
 METRIC  TRIAL
 ------------------------------------------------------------------------